 Additional documents are needed if a divorce or annulment has been obtained by one or both of the applicants for a marriage licence.
-If you were divorced in Canada, you must bring the original or court-certified copy of the final decree, final judgment or certificate of divorce when you are applying for the marriage licence.
+If you were divorced in Canada, you must bring the original or court-certified copy of the certificate of divorce or final decree when you are applying for the marriage licence.

 Photocopies will not be accepted.
 To obtain a court-certified copy of the certificate of divorce please contact the courthouse where the divorce was issued.

 Getting Married After a Divorce Outside of Canada

 If you were divorced outside of Canada, you must obtain a foreign divorce authorization from the Ministry of Government Services before you can apply for a marriage licence.
 Allow an additional month to go through this process.

 - A completed Statement of Sole Responsibility for each divorce signed by both parties of this marriage